Clark Kent (Superman & Lois): Bizarro / Doomsday

 Kal-El was operating in another Earth, with "bizarre" versions of its opposite, Earth-Prime.
 He was a global celebrity, and was close with his brother, Tal-Rho, attending his wedding with Lana Lang.
 He had two children, Jon-El and Jordan-El.
 He became obsessed with the fame he attracted, and lost touch with his family.
 At some point, his family abandoned him, and he stole an ancient artifact which can give godhood powers, the Pendant, from the conquer of his world, Ally Allston, and escaped to Earth-Prime, to kill her version, so that she could never merge with her.
 He arrived in the mines of Smallville, where he was trapped due to the X-Kryptonite existing in the area, de-powering him.
 As a result of this, Clark Kent / Superman had seizures with painful headaches.
 A team of scientists went to investigate the reason for the earthquakes, but were killed by him.
 After a while, he was able to escape the mines, and was confronted by Superman and John Henry Irons / Steel, but defeated them, fleeing to the Fortress of Solitude, where his headaches intensified.
 He decided to kill his counterpart, but failed and was confronted by the Supermen of America, killing two out of the three in the process.
 Superman and Steel arrived, but he managed to escape.
 He later killed Dr. Kit Faulkner, an associate of this world's Ally Allston.
 When Lois Lane saw him, he flew away.
 Superman managed to overpower him, and knocked him out with a piece of X-Kryptonite, and took him to Tal-Rho's Fortress, where Lara Lor-Van's AI and Clark talked with him, revealing he was in their world to stop Ally from destroying his universe.
-He was killed by Mitch Anderson using X-Kryptonite.
+He was killed by Mitch Anderson using X-Kryptonite, with his body being held within a private D.O.D facility.
 Mitch would later regret this action when he meets Bizarro's family.
+About a year after his death, Kal-El's body is stolen by Intergang and experimented on in the hopes of using his philology to create a serum to save terminally ill criminals while also giving them superpowers, leading to Bizarro's resurrection.
+Bizarro was then repeatedly killed and resurrected again by Lex Luthor, transforming him into Doomsday, a feral monster loyal only to Luthor.
+Under Luthor's orders, Doomsday killed Superman and delivered his heart to Luthor.
+He would later be summoned again by Luthor to attack the Department of Defense, easily fighting his way past John Henry and Natalie Irons, and murdering General Sam Lane after he refused to disclose the location of Luthor's estranged daughter Elizabeth.
+Lois noticed Doomsday's rather calmer demeanor when looking at her, however, and assumed that he recognized her to a degree.
+She summoned him with Luthor's ELT and implored him not to follow Luthor's orders to harm her family.
+Doomsday recognised Lois as a doppleganger of his estranged wife and simply flew off.
+A while later, Luthor located Doomsday in the Shuster mines where he was trying in vain to get back to the Inverse World.
+Luthor killed Doomsday once again and unleashed him on Smallville as revenge for the town rejecting him.
+In the ensuing battle, Doomsday was knocked out with John Henry's hammer with help from Superman, Jon and Jordan.
+Knowing that Doomsday would awaken any second, Superman took his body and flew him towards the Sun to atomize him.
+Doomsday woke up and broke away from Superman, but raised his hands in surrender, the blow having restored his memories fully, and allowed Superman to gently push him into the Sun, allowing him to finally die at peace.